hongtaoh/hongtaoh.github.io/content/en/apad/_index.md

 Kowal, M., Groyecka-Bernard, A., Kochan-Wójcik, M., & Sorokowski, P. (2021).
 [When and how does the number of children affect marital satisfaction?
 An international survey](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0249516). *Plos one, 16*(4), e0249516.

 - Survey takers (7178 married individuals from 33 countries/regions)  expressed significantly a lower level of marital satisfaction with more children they have.
 This negative association is significantly only among women.
-Figure 3 showed that men are more satisfied in the marriage than women.
+Figure 3 showed that men are more satisfied in marriage than women.

 - Fig. 2 showed that when the number of children is fewer than two, then the more education people receive, the more satisfied they are with their marriage.
 The results are the opposite when the number of children exceeds two. **Caution**: I do not know whether these differences are significant.